 Step 2: Editing

 Your first draft is never your final draft.
 You’ll want to go through and self-edit your manuscript.
-You’ll want to check for things like grammar, spelling, context, syntax, and other potential errors or areas of improvement.
-You’ll also want to edit the content and story/material itself—for continuity, transitions, ease of reading, and so forth.
-Check out self-editing tips and guides online to make sure that you cover all the bases.
-You can even make a checklist if it helps.
+You’ll want to check for things like grammar, spelling, context, syntax and other potential errors or areas of improvement.
+You’ll also want to edit the content and story itself — for continuity, transitions, ease of reading and so forth.

 In addition to self-editing, you’ll want to send your draft to a professional editor.
 You can outsource to an independent contractor or find a professional editing service to work with.
 Either way, you will have to pay someone to edit for you.
-Don’t expect people to just hand out favors because you’re “trying to make it”.
-Typically, you can expect to spend between $20 and $40 per hour for a quality editor with experience.
+Don’t expect people to just hand out favors because you’re trying to make it.
+Typically, you can expect to spend between $20 and $40 per hour for a high-quality editor with experience.

 Step 3: Getting Feedback

-Now that you’ve edited your book and made some tweaks, and had a professional give it a good once-over, it’s time to start asking for feedback.
+Now that you’ve edited your book, made some tweaks and had a professional give it a good once-over, it’s time to start asking for feedback.

-Ask your friends and family to read your book, or reach out to feedback groups and focus groups to see how people respond to the book and whether they enjoy the material.
-This kind of feedback could help you fix plot holes, make storyline changes, or even add to or remove content if the book is too short or too long.
-Don’t take feedback personally—take it constructively.
+Ask your friends and family to read your book or reach out to feedback groups and focus groups to see how people respond to the book and whether they enjoy the material.
+This kind of feedback could help you fix plot holes, make storyline changes or add to or remove content if the book is too short or too long.
+Don’t take feedback personally — take it constructively.

 Step 4: Rewrites and Additions

-Now that you’ve edited, gotten professional input, and gotten advice from family, friends, and the general public, it’s time to get to rewriting and making any necessary changes.
+You’ve edited the book; gotten professional input; and solicited advice from family, friends, and the general public.
+Now it’s time to get to rewriting and making changes.
 Take your time here and make a plan ahead of time.
 That way, when you sit down to write, you’ll know exactly where to go and what needs your attention.

-This is where you’ll need to make any additions to the content.
-Perhaps you’ll even take out sections or material that doesn’t fit or that people didn’t respond well to.
+This is where you may need to make additions to the content.
+Perhaps you’ll take out sections or material that doesn’t fit or that people didn’t respond well to.
 Think about what you want to accomplish with your final rewriting process.
-Always make sure that you cross off every item on the checklist of changes.
+Make sure that you cross off every item on the checklist of changes.

 Step 5: Final Edits